Beer in England: Cask ale and beer

 A cask is the traditional method of bulk supply to a pub.
 The brew is then served from the cask in a cellar via a hand pump, electric pump or by gravity straight from the cask on stillage wherever the cask is kept.
 Cask conditioned beer is unfiltered and unpasteurized, giving it a limited shelf-life.
-It lacks artificial carbonation, instead dissolved gas is produced by ongoing fermentation, the gas coming out of solution forming bubbles in the glass.
+It lacks artificial carbonation.
+Instead, dissolved gas is produced by ongoing secondary fermentation, the gas coming out of solution forming bubbles in the glass.
 These dispense methods are associated with ale, although there is no technical barrier to serving lager or stout the same way.
+(In Scotland, Harviestoun Brewery’s Schiehallion lager is available in cask in some pubs.)
 Most pubs use hand pumps ("beer engines") to draw the beer, whereas stillages are commonly employed at beer festivals.
 Cask ale and bottle conditioned beer are championed by the Campaign for Real Ale under the name real ale.
 Prior to stainless steel casks, beer was delivered in wooden barrels, which were lowered to the cellar via a trap-door on the footpath using two ropes wound about the barrels midriff (a parbuckle) to lower the barrel gently down the cellar's ramp.
 They then had to stand on their sides for a few days so the sediment would settle to the bottom of the belly of the barrel, after which they would be "tapped" by punching the pre-cut centre of the (traditionally cork) bung (at the lower edge of the barrel end) into the barrel by hitting the tapered brass "tap" with a mallet.
 One could then attach the pipe connector onto the tap, so that the cellarman could turn the tap on when ready.
 In a similar manner, one would punch through the centre of a bung on the upper side of the barrel's belly with a hardwood spile (tapered peg).
 The hardwood spile prevents air access.
 Once the barrel is in use, the spile is replaced with a "soft" spile, traditionally made from softwood, but nowadays from bonded-together (woody) fibres.
 The soft spile prevents a vacuum forming at the upper surface of the beer: it allows sufficient air in for the beer engine to work, but keeps dust, flies and other mischief-makers out.